k0ste/ansible-role-netctl/README.md

   timeout_up: '5'
 # Set to 'yes' to consider the profile activated only when it is online.
   wait_online: 'no'
 # Additional options to be passed to ip link.
-Run `ip link add type bridge help`
+Run `ip link add type bond help`
 # to see the available options.
   link_options:
   - 'mode 4'